 • Pages : 141

-Packaging made of seaweed is a viable alternative to plastic that is also environmentally friendly.
-The use of non-food grade seaweed increases market prospects for ocean farmers and gives businesspeople the raw materials they need to create substitutes for packaging made of fossil fuels.
-Making plastic substitutes from regenerative ocean-farmed seaweed benefits both people and the environment because plastic waste accounts for 80% of all marine pollution (Source: oceanliteracy.unesco.org).
-Seaweed substitutes for plastic packaging have the potential to be a high-value, high-volume market with significant demand.
+Seaweed packaging is a viable alternative to plastic and is environmentally friendly.
+The use of non-food-grade seaweed increases market prospects for ocean farmers and gives businesspeople the raw materials they need to create substitutes for packaging made of fossil fuels.
+Making plastic substitutes from regenerative ocean-farmed seaweed benefits people and the environment because plastic waste accounts for 80% of all marine pollution (Source: oceanliteracy.unesco.org).
+Seaweed substitutes for plastic packaging can potentially be a high-value, high-volume market with significant demand.

 • Seaweed packaging market to reduce plastic waste

 Antioxidants, fibres, and robust polysaccharides are all naturally abundant in seaweed.
 When certain biodegradable polymers are combined with seaweed, packaging materials may have a sustainable and superior advantage over traditional ones.
-The ability to make seaweed-based packaging materials edible without the use of adulterants or preservatives is their main benefit.
-The creation of new edible packaging sources has helped seaweed-based packaging solutions become more well-liked.
+Their main benefit is the ability to make seaweed-based packaging materials edible without the use of adulterants or preservatives.
+Creating new edible packaging sources has helped seaweed-based packaging solutions become more well-liked.
 For instance, a biodegradable and potentially edible seaweed-based plastic substitute has been developed by the London-based business Notpla.
-And it hopes to make a dent in the 300 million tonnes of plastic waste that people produce annually.
+It hopes to make a dent in the 300 million tonnes of plastic waste people produce annually.
 Unlike synthetic polymers, which take hundreds of years to decompose, Notpla's natural plastic-like casing degrades within four to six weeks.

 • Edible seaweed packaging use in the food industry

 Global urbanization has enhanced many people's quality of life and generated jobs.
-This intensifies a fast-paced lifestyle, which in turn makes processed food more necessary.
+This intensifies a fast-paced lifestyle, which, in turn, makes processed food more necessary.
 Foods that have been processed frequently come in plastic packaging, which can be very polluting.
-A whopping 36% of all plastics made are used in packaging, including single-use items for food and drink containers that are disposed of in landfills or as uncontrolled garbage in a whopping 85% of cases (Source: unep.org).
-People have been inspired by this to advocate the creation and utilization of edible packaging that may be consumed or composted.
+A whopping 36% of all plastics made are used in packaging, including single-use items for food and drink containers, disposed of in landfills or as uncontrolled garbage in a whopping 85% of cases (Source: unep.org).
+This has inspired people to advocate for creating and utilizing edible packaging that may be consumed or composted.
 This can stop several infectious and communicable diseases.
 As a result, there is a rise in demand for packaging made of edible, ecological seaweed.

 • Government initiatives in seaweed production and implementation in packaging